 What are Compression Garments?

 We know that compression garments can be aggravating.
-Doctor prescribes them for you and then wonder why you are not wearing them.
+A doctor prescribes them for you and then wonders why you are not wearing them.
 Let me guess why.

 - Too hard or impossible to put on.

 - They hurt, cutting in at the ankle.

 - They hurt, cutting in at the top edge.

 - The swelling comes back even when the stockings are on.

 - Too hard or impossible to take off.

 I can’t blame you for not wearing them.
 I wouldn’t either under those conditions.
 We have fitted patients for compression garments for over 6 years now.
 I can’t say that we get it right on the first try everytime but most of our patients end up wearing their compression stockings and are able to put them on and take them off.